learn-co-curriculum/careers-building-an-online-network/README.md

 * **Website/blog** -  - If they have one, look on their “Contact” or “About” page.
 Alternative options including looking on pages such as “Our Team” (see if their email addresses are embedded there) and “News”/”Press Releases” (companies will often list the email address of their internal PR person at the bottom of press releases).
 * **LinkedIn profile** - Many people will include their email address in their contact or summary section on LinkedIn.
 (Also, in the “advice for contacting” section usually found at the bottom.)
-* **Github profile** - Many people will list their email address on their Github profile.
+* **Industry communities** - Many people will list their email address on their GitHub or Behance profile.
 * **Google** - Use Google to identify the email format/convention of a company.
 In other words, once you confirm one email address of someone at a company, you can usually deduce that it is the same format for most everyone else at that company.
 To identify a company’s common email format/convention do the following:

   1. Open up a new Google Search window and type: email @company.com [include a space between the word “email” and the “@”]